We’re taking IEMs north of INR 10,000 for a spin tonight, so audiophiles, listen up.

 Zn's thick cable is reinforced with Kevlar, a material used to make bullet-proof jackets.
 The end result is an earphone that looks fantastic and feels indestructible.
 The fit might not win any awards, but it is decently comfortable.
 The noise isolation is good, but can be much better.
 Using Comply Foam tips would be a big help in improving that.

 BOTH THE EARPHONES OFFER FANTASTIC NOISE ISOLATIONNo wonder RHA is confidently offering a 3-Year warranty.
 The fit is admirably good.
 The large number of eartips only help in achieving this fit for the maximum base of users.
 Good fit easily corresponds to great isolation.
+You might want to upgrade to RHA-T10i for an upgrade with mic though.

 Big on Bass?
 Check!
 The basshead satisfier among the lot has to be the Zn.
 While there is room for the mids to be expressed, the highs are tactfully emphasized to keep a sonic balance, which is incredibly fun though not strictly accurate.